Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 3. "Software is expensive"

-A common misconception.
-ServiceM8 starts at 29 US dollars a month (roughly 23 pounds) for the whole business, not per user.
+This one gets me.
+ServiceM8 starts at £25/month for the whole business, not per user.
 Tradify Lite is 34 pounds per user per month.
 Xero Ignite is 16 pounds a month.
 If these tools save you even 3 hours a week of admin, the return on investment is massive.
+I tell every plumber I work with the same thing: your business systems should be a sales platform, not a digital brochure.
+Invest in them properly and they pay for themselves inside a fortnight.

 The Real Cost of Staying Manual